 And my first book, originally slated to be published e-book first with print to follow, continued to get delayed.
 Originally my publisher aimed for a January release.
 Then March.
 April.
 And so on.
 I was still living the dream, but it was not particularly … dreamy.

 Age 30, August 2013

-My first published book (After the Kiss) was released on August 25, 2013.
+My first published book was released on August 25, 2013.
 I say my first published book, because this was actually not the first book I wrote, nor the first book deal I was contracted.

 In the end, my first book would get pushed out seven times by that publisher, making it my fifth book to be published.
-Random House, in the mean time, had published the 3-original books about the magazine writers (the Stiletto series), as well a s a standalone New Adult novel (Isn’t She Lovely).
+Random House, in the mean time, had published the 3-original books about the magazine writers (the Stiletto series), as well a s a standalone New Adult novel.

 The publication of After the Kiss was a bit bittersweet, as just weeks before its release, my husband and I made the difficult, but financially-responsible decision to leave New York City to return to Seattle, where we moved in with my parents for a couple months in an effort to get our money-reality back on track.

 In 2014, my husband and I settled into a two-bedroom apartment in Issaquah, WA and worked our asses off.
 He threw himself whole-heartedly into a new job, and I spent all day every day writing my ass off to make sure this whole “writing career” didn’t go belly up.